Taking it to the Next Level

 Teacher Training Program Curriculum

-- Astanga Primary Series, Intro to Adjustments, Sanskrit
+- Astanga Primary Series, Sanskrit

 - Astanga Eight-limbed Path, Yoga Philosophy, History of Yoga